FilecoinFoundationWeb/filecoin-foundation/apps/ffdweb-site/src/content/digest/free-softwares-paradox-losing-while-winning-and-the-need-for-decentralization.md

 authors:
   - first-name: Holmes
     last-name: Wilson
-    company: Fight for the Future
+    company: Fight for the Future, Quiet
     image:
       src: /assets/headshots/Holmes_Wilson.webp
     # bio: Holmes Wilson is a co-founder of Fight for the Future and Quiet, a decentralized alternative to Slack and Discord built on Tor and IPFS.